JustSift/ReSift/docs/tutorial/resift-rentals.md

 ## Where to Go from Here

-In this tutorial, we introduced the main concepts of ReSift you'll be using in most occasions.
-We intend to keep adding sections to this tutorial to introduce more ReSift api usages and provide examples.
-Make sure to check back in occasionally for more sections.
+In this tutorial, we introduced the main ReSift concepts you need in most occasions.
+We intend to keep adding sections to this tutorial or separate tutorials, to introduce more ReSift API usages and provide examples.
+Make sure to check back in occasionally!

 In the mean time, we believe that the more you practice, the more natural ReSift patterns will become for you.
-Checkout these [ReSift usage examples](../examples/resift-notes) to see if you can replicate them.
-We'll continue to add to the list.
+Checkout these [ReSift usage examples](../examples/resift-notes) to see if you can replicate some of their functionalities.

 Thanks for reading and following along!
-If you encounter any issues, have any questions, or want to request adding a tutorial for certain concepts, please don't hesitate to [open an issue on Github](https://github.com/justsift/resift/issues).
+If you encounter any issues, have any questions, or want to request adding tutorials for certain concepts, please don’t hesitate to [open an issue on Github](https://github.com/justsift/resift/issues).
 We look forward to co-creating with you a happier data fetching experience for both developers and users.

 Have fun with your ReSift journey!